 A: There is no secret other than planning … and then sticking to the plan.
 However, you do need help, no matter how good you think you are as a writer; help from family to give you the time to write and help from friends to provide sensible critique.

 Q: Once you have finished your book, is self-publishing a good option or should a new writer persevere in the laborious task of finding a traditional publisher.

-A: In the midst of this rather frantic 21st Century, self-publishing with a good name like Amazon will cost you nothing, give you a worldwide shop front, help you with free marketing initiatives and always pay you on time.
-What’s not to like about that?
+A: In the midst of this rather frantic 21st Century, self-publishing with a good name like Amazon will cost you nothing, give you a worldwide shop front, provide you with excellent quality paperback and hardback product at cost, help you with free marketing initiatives and always pay you on time.
+Compared to many of the other options available who ply their trade under the shady banner of 'publishing' ... what’s not to like about that?